 If your SEVIS record was closed (terminated), or your SEVIS record is active but sponsored by another institution in the United States, you must receive a new I-20 or DS-2019 from Rutgers before your return.
 Please contact an academic dean or your graduate program director to determine how you will be re-admitted to Rutgers.
 You should begin this process at least 3-4 months before you plan to return.

 If you will be readmitted through an admissions office, please follow the instructions from that office in order to receive your new I-20 or DS-2019.

-If you will be readmitted directly through your school or program, follow the procedure outlined below to request a new I-20 or DS-2019 from the Center for Global Services before your return.
+If you will be readmitted directly through your school or program, follow the procedure outlined below to request a new I-20 or DS-2019 from Rutgers Global–International Student and Scholar Services before your return.

 - If you are returning after more than five months away, and you are issued an I-20 or DS-2019 with a new SEVIS ID number, you will need to pay the SEVIS I-901 fee again and apply for a new F-1 or J-1 visa before your return.
 Please review our Visa Application Information page for more information.